Hamburg-Altona–Kiel railway: History

 The line was built by the Altona-Kiel Railway Company (Altona-Kieler Eisenbahn-Gesellschaft, AKE).
 Construction commenced in 1842 and was completed in 1844.
 The line opened on King Christian VIII's birthday, the 18 September 1844.
 The railway was operated by the AKE until the company's operations were taken over by the Prussian state railways in 1884.
+Following successive takeovers by Deutsche Reichsbahn, Deutsche Bundesbahn, and DB Netz AG, the line is now owned by DB InfraGO AG.